Bar Modelling Year 6 Multi-Step Word Problems for KS2 SATs

-Using this approach, albeit for a very short amount of time, many children, particularly those who have previously struggled with solving these kinds of problems, have begun to confidently and successfully work through these kinds of problems.
+Using this approach, even for a very short amount of time, many children, particularly those who have previously struggled with solving these kinds of maths word problems, have been able to confidently and successfully work through them.

-Bar modelling doesn’t work for every KS2 SATs word problem
+Bar modelling doesn’t work for every Year 6 word problem in the SATs

 It is worth mentioning that not all KS2 SATs problems can be solved using this process.
 This is one of a range of strategies children use during the tests.
-As such, there are further opportunities for children to practise identifying the types of question that can be answered in this way.
+As such, there are further opportunities for children to practise identifying the different types of maths reasoning questions that can be answered in this way.

 Finally, some (scruffy) worked examples: